Tracey Tremayne-Lloyd (TTL) is a Certified Specialist in Health Law and has been practicing health law for over two decades.

 TTL is widely recognized for her expertise in the representation of the health professions of Ontario, Canada and the US.
 With extensive experience in the Superior, Divisional and Courts of Appeal of Ontario, she has successfully represented numerous clients before many of the top administrative boards and tribunals, including Medical Advisory Committees and Boards of Governors of various Ontario hospitals.

 Throughout her career as a health law lawyer, TTL has had her hand on the pulse of the health law business.
-Nurturing health law's development from the beginning, TTL is an expert on its origins and a leading voice and specialist in its current applications.
+Nurturing health law's development from the beginning, TTL is a specialist on its origins and a leading voice and expert in its current applications.
 She will be a strong and anchoring force for its future.